mjbvz/vscode-markdown-emoji/README.md

 ## Using Markdown-It Plugins to Support New Markdown Syntax
-Markdown-it plugins can add support for new markdown syntax.
-To contribute one of these, first add a `plugins` entry in the `markdown.preview` section of `contributes` in the extension's `package.json`
+To support new markdown syntax, first add a `plugins` entry in the `markdown.preview` section of `contributes` in the extension's `package.json`

 ```json
 {